GiacomoMussita/GrabCut/README.md

 5. Apply border matting

+### USAGE:
+- open the code in main.py.
+- uncomment the desired image definition (or change the name of the image in 'output_path').
+- modify the algorithm parameters if desired.
+- for new images, specify the positions of upper-left and lower-right pixels of the rectangle containing the object (variable 'rect_vertices').
+- run the script (it will requires approximately 4min for 3 iterations on a 525x350 image, reduce iteration to 2 for lower execution time).
+- results are saved in folder \output.

 ### RELEVANT POINTERS:
 - line 220, GrabCut.py -> method 'calculateSmoothness' computes the smoothness term V of the cost function.